Did Shakespeare Travel in Italy?

 Are history and literature the same in Shakespeare?

-But one big mystery kept surfacing:
+But, again, that one big mystery kept surfacing.

 Why did Shakespeare set so many of his plays in Italy?

-How many of Shakespeare’s 38 plays are set wholly or partially in Italy?
-Fifteen - just as many as in England.
-They overflow with precise details about Italian dialects, laws, customs, geographic and urban specifics, precise distances, even the interiors of actual Italian nobles’ palazzi – whose owners did not roll out the welcome mat to casual travelers.
+They overflow with precise details about Italian dialects, laws, customs, geographic and urban specifics, precise distances, even the interiors of actual Italian nobles’ palazzi, whose owners did not roll out the welcome mat to casual travelers.

 The Mystery of Shakespeare’s Italian Plays: How Did He Know So Much?